• Subscribe

 Latham & Watkins represented USA Rare Earth with a team led by partners Steven Stokdyk and David Zaheer, and associate Mark Goshgarian from Los Angeles.

-White & Case advised the company on the PIPE with a team led by partners Joel Rubinstein and Jonathan Rochwarger in New York, Jason Rocha in Houston and Melissa Taylormoore in Washington.
+White & Case advised the company with a team led by partners Joel Rubinstein and Jonathan Rochwarger in New York, Jason Rocha in Houston and Melissa Taylormoore in Washington.
 The team also included associates Russell Deutsch in New York, as well as Bryson Manning and Daniel Quesenberry in Houston.

 USA Rare Earth trades on Nasdaq under the ticker symbol “USAR.”